datagrok-ai/public/help/datagrok/solutions/solutions.md

 ## Domains

-Datagrok is data-agnostic.
-However, using [plugins](../../develop/how-to/create-package.md), you can customize the platform for any domain of knowledge, including:
+Datagrok core is data-agnostic.
+Using [plugins](../../develop/how-to/create-package.md), you can customize the platform for any domain of knowledge.
+For example:

 * Automatic recognition of domain-specific data types, e.g., molecules
 * Highly customized data rendering